- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 - Actively manage the workflow.
 As a project manager, your primary role is to monitor the workflow for bottlenecks and make adjustments to remove roadblocks and improve efficiency.

 - Create process guidelines.
-Have clearly communicated guidelines on how work is completed, what “done” means, etc. This can be a checklist in each column or on each “card” outlining what is required for it to move to each stage.
+Have clearly communicated process policies on how each work item is completed, what “done” means, etc. This can be a checklist in each column or on each “card” outlining what is required for it to move to each stage.

 - Use feedback loops.
 Use tools and processes to promote early and continual feedback.
 This can mean multiple review stages, or reports and metrics communicating performance.